jlalovi/frontend-coding-test/README.md

 On our current calendar, develop this functionality:

 - From the sidebar, you should be able to create a new event by entering his name.
-An event also has assigned a random colour (use getRandomColor function).
+You will also have to assign a random color (use getRandomColor function).
+- These events should be displayed in the sidebar.
-- By clicking on a day in the calendar, the list of existing events will appear in a modal.
+- By clicking on a day in the calendar, a list of the existing events should appear in a modal.
 Here you should be able to click an event and assign it to that specific day.
 - From the sidebar event list, you should be able to edit an event by clicking on its name.
-- From the sidebar event list, you should also delete an event.
+You should also be able to delete it.
 - The result of editing/deleting an event must be reflected in the calendar day events.

 ## Optional

 - Add some tests to your code.
 - Improve the aspect of the calendar.

 ## We will value...